cb-rollout/rollout-javascript-example/README.md

 # Goal
-This is an example on how [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/)  can be integrated in your javascript code.
+This is an example on how [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/)  can be integrated in your JavaScript code.

 The [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/) integration code can be adopted by using NodeJS and browserify to bake a single javascript file which can be executed in a standalone webbrowser